 The Deep Ground Soldiers in Final Fantasy VII: Dirge of Cerberus.
 To the point that, when they're set free, they start a war because that's literally all they know how to do.

-In Final Fantasy VIII, the final exam for SeeD candidates consists of inserting the teenage cadets into a real military engagement and sending them in small units to engage numerically superior hordes of professional soldiers.
-One wonders how SeeDs are tested when there aren't any wars going on.
+In Final Fantasy VIII, the final exam for SeeD candidates consists of sending the teenage cadets into a cave to beat up a god, then inserting them into a real military engagement and sending them in small units to engage numerically superior hordes of professional soldiers.
+Makes you wonder how SeeDs are tested when there aren't any wars going on.
 (Or, perhaps, would if there were EVER not a war going on.)

 The literally-named SPARTAN-IIs from the Halo franchise were all kidnapped by the military at the age of six to be put through incredibly harsh training, complemented by high-level education.
 By the time the trainees turned 14, they all had the physiques of 18-year old Olympic athletes and, with nothing but dart guns and stun grenades, were fully capable of outfighting adult Marines armed with live ammunition.
 By the end their instructor had them going up against squads who were actually trying to kill them.
 And that's all before they received their armor and augmentations.
 The incredibly stringent selection criteria to become a trainee in the first place is probably the only reason why none of them were killed before they qualified for augmentation.